tigris/photograph/README.md

 # Photograph

-Photograph solves the issue of generating previews or thumbnails of web-based documents.
-Think of generating a preview of a Google Spreadsheet.
-As a such document is dom based, it may be difficult to get a preview that truly reflects the original content.

-Photograph solves that problem by firing a chrome instance thanks to capybara-webkit and sinatra to provides an easy way to interface it to your needs.

-Obviously, it supports cropping to avoid reworking the image afterward.
+Photograph allows to take screenshots of webpages, the rendering being done by Chrome.

+Typically, this can be used to generate screenshots for DOM based documents.

-Please remind that having a chrome instance, even if it is being reused by all requests is still taking some time, aroung 600ms after the first request on my development machine. *Consider using photograph only if you expect the same exact rendering of your 'web documents'*.
+Please remind that having a chrome instance doing the rendering, even if it is launched only once, is slow, around 600ms.

 ## Installation